Danp04/danp04.github.io/docs/Visual Studio Code basics.md

-# Visual Studio Code for beginners
+# Visual Studio Code basics

 ### Table of contents
 {: .no_toc}